Hans J. Nebel Violin Repair Workshop: 2026

 Accommodations

 Lodging accommodations are the responsibility of the workshop participants.
 On campus summer housing is available to workshop participants for the duration of the program.
-To request campus housing, please fill out the Violin Worshop Housing Request form.
-Additional lodging options are available throughout North Adams.
+To request campus housing, please fill out the register link.
+For additional information regarding housing, please review the Campus Housing Pricing and Guidelines. visit the Additional lodging options are available throughout North Adams.
 Please visit the Discover North Adams website for more information about lodging accommodations available within North Adams.
-Stay — Discover North Adams
+Stay — Discover North Adams.

 About Hans J. Nebel